anchore/anchore-charts/stable/anchore-engine/README.md

 ## Upgrading from previous chart versions
 A Helm post-upgrade hook job will shut down all previously running Anchore services and perform the Anchore DB upgrade process using a kubernetes job.
 The upgrade will only be considered successful when this job completes successfully.
 Performing an upgrade will cause the Helm client to block until the upgrade job completes and the new Anchore service pods are started.
 To view progress of the upgrade process, tail the logs of the upgrade jobs `anchore-engine-upgrade` and `anchore-enterprise-upgrade`.
 These job resources will be removed upon a successful helm upgrade.

+# Chart version 1.8.0

+The following Anchore-Engine features were added with this version:
+  * Malware scanning - see .Values.anchoreAnalyzer.configFile.malware
+  * Binary content scanning
+  * Content hints file analysis - see .Values.anchoreAnalyzer.enableHints
+  * Updated image deletion behavior

+For more details see - https://docs.anchore.com/current/docs/engine/releasenotes/080

 # Chart version 1.7.0

 Starting with version 1.7.0 the anchore-engine chart will be hosted on charts.anchore.io - if you're upgrading from a previous version of the chart, you will need to delete your previous deployment and redeploy Anchore Engine using the chart from the Anchore Charts repository.